Deepak-Singh-Rana/infra-ansible-server-setup/README.md

 make sure you have a rsa ssh key generated and put onto gary so you can authenticate to gary without a password, else pam_radius config will fail

 ## DNS for servers
-put all vm dns entries fully into dns
+put all vm dns entries fully into dns else deployment will fail

 ## Fill out the vmcenter details
 ```
 nano vars/newserver_vcenterdetails.yml
 ```
+copy from vars/newserver_vcenterdetails.yml.example if need be

 ## Virtual machine/s details
-in vm_vars put all the details of each server you want to build into a .yml file The filename for each vm should be fqdn.yml e.g. ubuntu18server.snap.net.nz.yml redhat8server.2d.nz.yml
+in vm_vars put all the details of each server you want to build into a .yml file
+The filename for each vm should be fqdn.yml
+_e.g._
+_ubuntu18server.snap.net.nz.yml_
+_redhat8server.2d.nz.yml_